Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Introduction

 \section{Introduction}

 Visual imagination has always been at the core of humanity’s nature for creativity.
-After the release of Sora by OpenAI in early~\cite{sora}, there are numerous video generative frameworks from text input, including SenseTime’s Kling~\cite{kling}, Google’s Veo~\cite{veo2}, and Tencent’s Hunyuan~\cite{hunyuan}.

-Despite the abundance of frameworks, video diffusion transformers (vDiTs) remain the core of these frameworks, widely regarded as the most effective paradigm due to its ability to generate high-fidelity videos.
-However, its computational demand poses a significant challenge for any industrial-level deployment.
-For instance, a 4-second 720$\times$1280 video clip on a Nvidia H100 GPU takes over 0.5 hours using Hunyuan~\cite{kong2024hunyuanvideo}.
-This high computational cost comes from the \textit{extensive denoising steps} and the \textit{large number of tokens}.
-For example, a vDiT model often requires 50-100 denoising steps, with each step involving over millions of tokens.
+After the release of Sora by OpenAI in early~\citep{sora}, there are numerous video generative frameworks from text input, including Kuaishou’s Kling~\citep{kling}, Google’s Veo~\citep{veo2}, and Tencent’s HunyuanVideo~\citep{hunyuan}.
+Despite the abundance of frameworks, video diffusion transformers (vDiTs) remain the core of these frameworks, widely regarded as the most effective paradigm for high-fidelity video generation.
+However, its computational demand poses a challenge for any industrial-level deployment.
+For instance, a 4-second 720$\times$1280 video clip using HunyuanVideo~\citep{kong2024hunyuanvideo} takes over 0.5 hours on a single Nvidia H100 GPU.
+This high computational cost comes from the \textit{extensive denoising steps} and the \textit{long token sequence}.
+For example, a vDiT model often requires 50-100 denoising steps, with each step involving millions of tokens.

-Various acceleration methods have been proposed to reduce computational workload at different granularities, such as denoising step reduction~\cite{li2023autodiffusion, yin2024one, gu2023boot}, intermediate block caching~\cite{zhao2024real, chen2024delta, kahatapitiya2024adaptive, fang2023structural}, token selection~\cite{zou2024accelerating}, etc. However, these methods often require iteratively fine-tuning hyperparameters, i.e., which steps or blocks to skip, with a human in the loop to achieve a target performance in industrial-level deployments.
-Fundamentally, previous approaches primarily propose various acceleration heuristics, without addressing a key question: \textit{given a specific performance target, which tokens are worth computing at each denoising step to achieve optimal accuracy?}
+To address the inference inefficiency, various acceleration methods have been proposed to reduce computations at different granularities, such as denoising step reduction~\citep{li2023autodiffusion, yin2024one, gu2023boot}, block caching~\citep{zhao2024real, chen2024delta, kahatapitiya2024adaptive, fang2023structural}, token selection~\citep{zou2024accelerating}, etc. However, these methods often require iteratively fine-tuning hyperparameters, i.e., which steps or blocks to skip, with a human in the loop to achieve a target performance in industrial-level deployments.
+Fundamentally, previous approaches propose various acceleration heuristics, without addressing a key question: \textit{given a performance target, which tokens are worth computing at each denoising step to achieve optimal accuracy?}